CSCI-2952-F/art/README.md

 ## Usage

+### Build
+Run ```make``` at the top level directory to build the client binary.

+Dependencies:
+- python3/pip3
+- go 1.14

+If ```make``` is successful, you can run the client binary with ```./bin/client```.
+By default, the client library will connect to a test cluster we already have running so all tracing and fault injection functionality should be already set up.

+Shell commands:
+- ```experiment``` - Runs a full experiment as described from the paper
+- ```continue``` - Continues an experiment in case of temporary failures
+- ```kiali``` - Uses kiali instead of sub-graph mining to conduct an experiment

+The sections below are for deploying ART on your own application cluster.
+You can disregard them if you are simply demo-ing ART with our test cluster.

 ### Fault Service
 ART requires the fault service be deployed in the application cluster.
 This allows for the ART client to apply fault injections on the cluster without having the necessary